Football Official

 Placed at the one in the NFL, at the 2 in NCAA play.
 If there was a false start, then there was no play.
 Yes, the five-yard penalty is enforced and then the offense runs the untimed down from the 6 or 7, depending on the level.
 In high school, it is simply a 15 yard penalty from the previos spot.

-Asked by Brian Jarrell almost 9 years ago
+Asked by Vance about 8 years ago